wizziid/wizziid/README.md

 - Automation/botting using image recognition/machine learning
 - Embedded Systems programming

-Currently just dipping my toes in tech I learn in uni or that interests me practically
+Dipping my toes in tech I learn in uni or that interests me practically

 - 📫reach me at wjordan68@gmail.com